+Since your garden bed will be outdoors, it is important that the materials are weather resistant.
 The size of the wood pieces depends on how large you want your garden to be.
 To make your box a square, all eight pieces should be the same size.
 To form a rectangle, four of them should be long, while the other four pieces should be short.
 All eight pieces should be the same width and height, only the length should differ.

 The bottom pieces will sit inside the completed box, so it’s safer to wait until you construct the box to measure and cut these.
 They will form slats on the bottom, so they should be slightly shorter than the inside of the box.
 How many you need will be determined by how long your box is.
-Make sure there is 1 or 2 inches between them, so that water can drain out of the box.
+Make sure there are 1 or 2 inches between them, so that water can drain out of the box.

 Lay out four of your box side pieces, two of each length, and then arrange them in a box shape.
-The shorter ends can go inside or outside the long ones, but make sure you do it the same way on both ends.
+The shorter ends can go inside or outside the long ones, but make sure you arrange them the same way on both ends.
 Ensure the pieces line up evenly and then attach them with screws or nails.
 Two per corner should be enough, but test the stability of the connection to be sure.
 You can add the bottom slats now, but they may get in your way later.
 Repeat this step with the other four box side pieces, so you have two rectangles, but don’t attach them to each other yet.

 Although you can use four narrow pieces (one in each corner for the legs) it is less stable.
 Instead, use eight flat pieces, two for each corner.
 These flat pieces should form a right angle on the outside of the box.
 For extra stability, use wood glue to attach the two flat pieces together to form a single piece in the shape of a right angle.